Sowrabh95/Scientific-ML/README.md

 the learning rate value and increasing the iteration size.

 Dandekar, Raj, et al. “A Machine Learning-Aided Global Diagnostic and Comparative Tool to Assess Effect of Quarantine Control in COVID-19 Spread.”
 Patterns, vol. 1, no. 9, Dec.
 2020, p.
 100145, https://doi.org/10.1016/j.patter.2020.100145.
-Accessed 3 Feb.
-2021.